001cat/decoupleOBS/readme.md

+# OBS tilt/compliance removal

+## Introduction
+This is a package to remove tilt and complaince noise from the vertical-component recording of Ocean Bottom Seismometer (OBS), based on [Bell et al. (2005)](https://doi.org/10.1785/012014005), [Ye & Ritzwoller (2017)](https://doi.org/10.1093/gji/ggv024) and [Janiszewski et al. (2019)](https://doi.org/10.1093/gji/ggz051).

+## Usage
+You can import and use the four functions after removing response and resampling (if necesaary.) calSpectra -> cleanSpectra -> calTransfer -> deCouple

+## Algorithm

 Suppose two components Z and A are linear coupled, the raw recordings are

 fZ and fA in frequency domain.
 The part comes from A can be estimated by